freeflowuniverse/herolauncher/pkg/jobsmanager/README.md

 ## Overview

 HeroJobs uses Redis as a backend for storing jobs and managing queues.
-Jobs can be submitted to topic-specific queues within a circle, processed by a daemon, and their results can be retrieved asynchronously.
+Jobs can be submitted to topic-specific queues within a circle, processed by a watchdog, and their results can be retrieved asynchronously.

 ## Components